 Englewood is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 15,578 people and nine constituent neighborhoods, Englewood is the 154th largest community in Florida.

 Unlike some towns, Englewood isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Englewood are a mix of both white- and blue-collar jobs.
 Overall, Englewood is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Englewood who work in sales jobs (15.42%), office and administrative support (13.51%), and food service (10.36%).
+There are especially a lot of people living in Englewood who work in office and administrative support (13.19%), sales jobs (13.17%), and food service (11.01%).

-One of the nice things about Englewood is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Englewood is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Englewood who are college-educated is somewhat higher than the average US community of 21.84%: 25.03% of adults in Englewood have at least a bachelor's degree.
+The education level of Englewood citizens is a little higher than the average for US cities and towns: 24.35% of adults in Englewood have at least a bachelor's degree.

 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Englewood include English, Irish, Italian, and French .